loveencounterflow/coffee-script/README.md

 Still, it is fun and quite instructive to see how the most recurrent asynchronous chores can be formulated using nothing but `yield`, `suspend`, and `resume`, so this is what i want to do next.

-First, let's define our magic workhorse number cruncher—a function that promises to deliver the result of `n * 2` at some time in the future.
-It also prints to the command line so we get a feel for what's going on behind the scenes:
+First, let's define our magic workhorse—a function that promises to deliver the result of `n * 2` at some time in the future.
+It also prints to the command line so we get a feel for what's going on behind the
+scenes:

 ```coffeescript
 double = ( n, handler ) ->